Using exhibition data

 The key figures for successful exhibition marketing

 The FKM exhibition database contains the statistics for every certified event in Germany and of guest members in Italy and China.
 It contains detailed information which you need for successful exhibition marketing – structured and right up to date.
-We have provided this information to industry free of charge for 50 years; it is successfully used by many exhibiting companies and visitors for the purposes of their exhibition planning.
+We have provided this information to industry free of charge for more than 50 years; it is successfully used by many exhibiting companies and visitors for the purposes of their exhibition planning.

 What can you expect when you search the FKM exhibition database?
 For each exhibition, a structured dataset with all relevant exhibition statistics subdivided into four areas.